lzhangup/pg-resources/findinformation.md

 ---
-title: How to choose a research topic
+title: How to find information
 redirect_from:
  - /findinformation/
  - /findinformation.html